x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 ~~~
 ANS:
-- Note: I added AnyLogic files under the images folder
+- Note: I added AnyLogic files under the Homework2 folder
-in my repository for reference
+in my repository for reference.

 Narrative of Construction:
-To construct this simulation, I utilized the pedestrian library; all inputs were
+To construct this simulation, I utilized the pedestrian library;
-left in default mode unless otherwise noted.
-I first made a target line and a
+all inputs were left in default mode unless otherwise noted.
+I first made a target line and a ped source block.
+I connected
-ped source block.
-I connected the ped source block to a Go To Block (referred
+the ped source block to a Go To Block (referred to as "GTCheckin"),
-to as "GTCheckin"), and then emplaced a rectangular area to serve as the container
+and then emplaced a rectangular area to serve as the container
-for pedestrians around a Wait block (named "CIwait"; inputted a delay of 53 minutes,  but for simulation changed to millisecs for quicker observation (repeated in next
+for pedestrians around a Wait block (named "CIwait"; inputted a
+delay of 53 minutes,  but for simulation changed to millisecs
-wait areas as well)).
+for quicker observation (repeated in other wait areas as well)).

 From CIwait, I emplaced
-a Go To block ("GTsecurity) and then a Wait block ("SecWait"; with a 20 min delay setting), followed by a Ped Select Output named "Security Queue", in which I only
+a Go To block ("GTsecurity) and then a Wait block ("SecWait";
+with a 20 min delay setting), followed by a Ped Select Output
-connected 3 of the 5 outputs and put probabilities of all three at .333.
-Following this, I emplaced another Go To block ("GTBoarding") and a Wait block ("BoardWait").
+named "Security Queue", in which I only connected 3 of the 5
+outputs and put probabilities of all three at .333.
+Following
+this, I emplaced another Go To block ("GTBoarding") and a
+Wait block ("BoardWait").

-Finally, I emplaced a Go To block named "GTplane" and a Ped Sink named "End" to finish the simulation of pedestrians moving through airport security; I also emplaced waiting areas around all areas in which there is a delay.
+Finally, I emplaced a Go To block named "GTplane" and a
+Ped Sink named "End" to finish the simulation of pedestrians
+moving through airport security; I also emplaced waiting
+areas around all areas in which there is a delay.

-I then built the model and ran it; see below for screen shots displaying
+I then built the model and ran it; see below for screen
-the flowchart constructed in AnyLogic and the simulation (of note, changed values from minutes to milliseconds so I could run more simulations).
+shots displaying the flowchart constructed in AnyLogic
+and the simulation (of note, changed values from minutes
+to milliseconds so I could run more simulations).
 ~~~
 ## AnyLogic Flowchart
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/any1.PNG?raw=true)